yoe/SReview/docs/components.md

 FOSDEM 2017 as well as DebConf17, gridengine was used, but strictly speaking it doesn't really matter which one you use.

-Future versions of SReview may require the use of a [DRMAA](http://www.drmaa.org)-compatible DRM, but currently that's not yet the case.

 It is recommended that the scheduler is configured so that short, high-priority, jobs can be scheduled as well as longer-running, low-priority jobs.
 When using gridengine, this can be done by creating